 Fannie Mae purchases or securitizes first-lien mortgages that are subject to subordinate financing except for co-op share loans that are subject to subordinate financing.
-(See B4-2.3-04, Loan Eligibility for Co-op Share Loans, for an exception to this policy for DU Refi Plus and Refi Plus transactions and B5-7-01, High LTV Refinance Loan and Borrower Eligibility, for an exception related to this option.)
+(See B5-5.2-01, DU Refi Plus and Refi Plus Eligibility, for an exception to this policy for DU Refi Plus and Refi Plus transactions and B5-7-01, High LTV Refinance Loan and Borrower Eligibility, for an exception related to this option.)
 Subordinate liens must be recorded and clearly subordinate to Fannie Mae’s first mortgage lien.
 Lenders must disclose the existence of subordinate financing and the subordinate financing repayment terms to Fannie Mae, the appraiser, and the mortgage insurer.
 If a first mortgage is subject to subordinate financing, the lender must calculate the LTV, CLTV, and HCLTV ratios.

 For more information on subordinate financing originated in connection with the Section 502 Leveraged (Blended) Loan Program, see B6-1-05, Eligible RD-Guaranteed Mortgages.